Rinoahu/SwiftOrtho/README.md

-**3. Cluster orthology relation to groups:**
+**3. Cluster orthology relationships to groups:**

-Use  built-in tool to cluster orthology relationships into orthology groups:
+SwiftOrtho implements two cluster algorithms including Markov Clustering and Affinity Aropagation in python.
+Here is an example of how to use it.

         $python SwiftOrtho/bin/find_cluster.py -i input.fsa.sc.orth -a mcl -I 1.5 > input.fsa.sc.orth.mcl

--i: a file containing orthology relationships infered by step 2.
+-i: input file.
+Input file contains all the orthology relationships.
+For example:

+        OT	A|a1	B|b1	1.33510402833
+        IP	A|a1	A|a2	1.23374340949
+        CO	A|a2	B|b2	1.41459539212
+		...

 -a: algorithm to cluster. [mcl|apc]

--I: inflation parameters for mcl algorithm.
+-I: inflation parameters only for mcl algorithm.

-\>: output file. this file contains severl rows, each row contains gene names that belong to the same orthology group.
+\>: output file.
+This file contains severl rows, each row contains gene names that belong to the same orthology group.

-Or use [MCL](https://micans.org/mcl "https://micans.org/mcl") to cluster orthology relationships into orthology groups:
+If users prefer [MCL](https://micans.org/mcl "https://micans.org/mcl") to cluster orthology relationships into orthology groups, they can follow the steps below:

         $cut -f2-4 input.fsa.sc.orth > input.fsa.sc.orth.xyz
         $mcl input.fsa.sc.orth.xyz --abc -I 1.5 -o input.fsa.sc.orth.mcl -te 4